 Nearly 800 participants—engineering students, graduates, and partners—came to watch the discussions between the sixArts et Métiers studentsArts et Métiers Carlos Ghosn.

-Electric, hybrid, and autonomous vehicles, international automotive market development strategy, design, safety, Formula 1...
-These were just some of the questions asked by students who spent an evening debating with Carlos Ghosn: Jean Hassler (engineering student at Arts et Métiers, Metz campus, Master's in Innovation and Automotive Technology Management), Florian Le Gal (graduate engineer fromECE Paris, Specialized Master's® in Electric Vehicle Engineering, Arts et Métiers campus Arts et Métiers Lille), Nicolas Ménigoz (engineering student Arts et Métiers, Angers campus, double degree with Centrale-Supélec), Mathilde Signol (engineering student Arts et Métiers, Lille campus, specializing in industrial engineering), Daniella Vivas-Márquez ( engineering student Arts et Métiers double degree, Paris campus - Tachira University, Venezuela) and Qing Wang ( Master's in Mobility and Electric Vehicles, Arts et Métiers campus Arts et Métiers Lille - Tsinghua/ParisTech).
+Electric, hybrid, or autonomous vehicles; international automotive market development strategies; design; safety; Formula 1...
+These were just some of the questions posed by the students, who spent an evening discussing these topics with Carlos Ghosn: Jean Hassler (engineering student at Arts et Métiers, Metz campus, Master of Science Innovation Management and Automotive Technology), Florian Le Gal (graduate engineer fromECE Paris, pursuing a Specialized Master’s® in Electric Vehicle Engineering, Arts et Métiers campus Arts et Métiers Lille), Nicolas Ménigoz (engineering student Arts et Métiers, Angers campus, pursuing a dual degree with Centrale-Supélec), Mathilde Signol ( Arts et Métiers engineering student, Lille campus, specializing in industrial engineering), Daniella Vivas-Màrquez ( Arts et Métiers engineering student Arts et Métiers a dual degree, Paris campus – Tachira University, Venezuela), and Qing Wang ( Master of Science Mobility and Electric Vehicles, Arts et Métiers campus – Tsinghua/ParisTech).

 Carlos Ghosn willingly took part in a question and answer session with the students, sharing his experience as the head of a large international group and recounting his career path, explaining how he went from being an engineer to becoming a manager.